luovkle/home-test/README.md

 ## Set Environment Variables

-A few components of this project require environment variables to be configured for proper functionality.
-Follow the steps below to set up these environment variables:
+**Note for Docker Users:** If you plan to run this application with Docker, you will need to configure environment variables with a private IP address.
+You can obtain your private IP address using commands such as `ifconfig` on Linux or `ipconfig` on Windows.
+Please follow the steps below to set up these environment variables:

 ### MongoDB